profsmith89/ctps/_sources/chap15.md

 It's worth pointing out two other interesting aspects of the try-except-statement and the `exec` call used in this code block:

 1. In an except clause (line 85), we can declare a variable after the exception name (inserting the keyword `as` in-between).
 This variable (`msg` on line 85) is another name for the `Exception` object that was caught, and with it, we can access the arguments we specified when creating the `Exception` object.
 We access them using the `Exception` object's `args` attribute (see lines 86-87), which acts like a list.
 2. In the `exec` call on line 84, we explicitly defined one of its optional parameters, which is the dictionary where global names should be placed.
 We want this to be the same dictionary as our current global namespace, which we can access with the built-in function `globals`.
-We need this extra argument here and not in our earlier examples because there's an import-statement in `edited_script`.
-If you remove this argument from the `exec` call, you'll see that the debugging run of `guess32` dies saying that the name `random` is not defined (i.e., this module was imported into the wrong namespace).
+We need this extra argument here and not in our earlier examples because there might be an import-statement defined in the script we wish to debug, as there is in `guess32.py`.
+If you remove this argument from the `exec` call, you'll see that the debugging run of `guess32.py` dies saying that the name `random` is not defined (i.e., this module was imported into the wrong namespace).

 ```{admonition} You Try It
 Run `pdb3.py` on `guess32.py` adding a breakpoint at line 24.
 After you input your guess at the prompt, the execution of `guess32.py` will hit our inserted breakpoint, which gives execution control back to our debugging script.
 That's how `pdb3.py` is able to print the message that a breakpoint occurred at line 24.
 ```

-While \`pdb3.py\` isn't yet a useful debugger, I hope that you now see that a debugger is nothing more than a program that reads a script as data, modifies it as it would any other data file, and then tells the machine to treat this data as code.
-And by launching the script within a try-except-statement, the debugger can regain control of the machine on a breakpoint or any other error inside the script.
+While `pdb3.py` isn't yet a useful debugger, I hope that you now see that a debugger is nothing more than a program that reads a script as data, modifies it as it would any other data file, and then tells the machine to treat this data as code.
+And by launching the script within a try-except-statement, the debugger can regain control of the machine on a breakpoint or an error inside the script.
 First mystery solved!

 ```{admonition} You Try It
 This is as far as we'll go in implementing a debugger, which means that you're now ready to read the documentation about [the actual Python Debugger](https://docs.python.org/3/library/pdb.html) called `pdb`.
 I recommend invoking it from the command line as in `python3 -m pdb guess32.py`, which starts the debugger and loads `guess32.py` into it.
 Once loaded, try the following debugging commands in order: